-When it comes to training your dog, sometimes it's harder to train a no than a yes.
-What do we mean by that?
-Well, simply that teaching a dog to do something he didn't do on his own can be easier than trying to train a dog to suppress a natural instinct.
+When it comes to training your dog, sometimes it's easier to train a "yes" than a "no." What do we mean by that?
+Well, simply that teaching a dog to do something new can be easier than trying to train a dog to suppress a natural instinct.
 Case in point: barking at the door.

 If your dog is naturally inclined to bark like crazy to alert you when there's an intruder...or a mailman, or a friend or a phantom noise that could be coming from the general door vicinity and you'd like them to, you know, not do that, then keep reading.
 Here's your guide to getting your dog to stop barking at the door (or anything else he barks at, for that matter).

 First, let's start with a universal truth: Dogs bark.
 Every dog.
 It's natural and it's not something that you can ever train out completely.
 But, if your dog is barking excessively, whether at knocks at the door or something else, that becomes an issue.

 So, why do dogs bark?
 Well, there are lots of reasons, actually.
 Here are a few of the most common:

 - Territorial or protective barking: Dogs are animals and animals tend to be territorial.
 When they feel like something or someone is encroaching on their territory, they often react by barking.
 If this is what's driving your pup's excessive barking, he'll be very alert and maybe even a little aggressive.
 Basically, this is the "GTFO of my space" bark.